mediaexplorer74/UnoODSimple/README.md

 ## Solution Layout
 Projects have a DOCs which expands on the internal functionality and layout of that project... it's good for your own R.E.
-There are no DOCs which explains all architecture, API, OneDride auth. and etc. yet... this is just my UNO beginning =) =)
+There are no DOCs which explains all architecture, API, OneDride auth. and etc. yet... this is just my UNO beginning! =)

 With best wishes,